anshupandey/Basic_Lane_line_detection_Self_driving_Car/writeup_template.md

 ### 2. Identify potential shortcomings with your current pipeline

-It is having issues with detecting yellow lines as I have used color based filtering initially, which needs to be fixed.
+The dilation kernel size needs to be tuned, seems there could be a better alternative of dilation.

 ### 3. Suggest possible improvements to your pipeline